azin-lang/website/src/md/blog/go-rewrite-start.md

 incredibly accessible for new contributors to jump in and improve compiler messages.

-If you want to get your hands dirty with the new Go impleme> check out the repository, run `go test ./...`, or drop by the [Discord Server](https://discord.gg/CQYmqVPB>
+If you want to get your hands dirty with the new Go implementation, check out the repository, run `go test ./...`, or drop by the [Discord Server](https://discord.gg/CQYmqVPB)